colgate-idwt/idwt-spring2017/README.md

         * Supplemental: [Quantitative Analysis of Culture Using Millions of Digitized Books](http://science.sciencemag.org/content/331/6014/176).
 The article in Science that is one of the examples of datafication from BD.5.

 ### Week 4

+- **Wed, Feb 08 Lecture 6: Value and Wrap Up SQL**
+    + Reading:
+        * BD, Ch.
+6 Value
+        * Reading Engagement Exercise #3: How do you get value from data?
+Identify 4 different ways.
+For each way, provide a concrete example from the book (1-2 sentences each).  *Turn this [on moodle](https://moodle.colgate.edu/mod/assign/view.php?id=196431) sometime by 11:55pm Sunday night.*
+        * We'll wrap up SQL in class on Monday.
+Please review previous SQL readings, especially about *joins* and *subqueries*.
+- **Mon, Feb 13 Lecture 7:**
+    + Reading:
+        * BD, Ch.
+7 Implications
+        * *additional readings TBD*

 *... check back here each week for readings, etc.*